-The DIRECTIONS FOR USE of this product reflect the opinion of experts based on field use and tests.
-The directions are believed to be reliable and should be followed carefully.
-However, it is impossible to eliminate all risks inherently associated with use of this product.
-Crop injury, ineffectiveness, or other unintended consequences may result because of such factors as weather conditions, presence of other materials, or the manner of use or application, all of which are beyond the control of ALBAUGH, INC., its Supplemental Distributors, or the Seller.
-All such risks shall be assumed by the Buyer.
+The Directions for Use of the product must be followed carefully.
+It is impossible to eliminate all risks inherently associated with the use of this product.
+Crop injury, ineffectiveness, or other unintended consequences may result because of many different factors including, without limitation, manner of use or application, weather, combination with other products, or crop conditions.
+All such risks shall be assumed by Buyer and User, and Buyer and User agree to hold Manufacturer and Seller harmless from any claims relating to such factors.